 See our report on all activities carried out during the first, seedcorn, phase of the project (01.10.2016 - 31.12.2017).

-The second phase of the project, titled Art, Languages and Youth in Lebanon, builds on this through impact-focused ‘participatory-action research’ (PAR), working with marginalized groups in Lebanon.
+The second phase of the project, titled Lebanon: The Youth Roll, builds on this through impact-focused ‘participatory-action research’ (PAR), working with marginalized groups in Lebanon.
 Using a range of participatory arts methodologies – in particular the co-production of video responses to the project’s findings – we explore the role of language in Lebanon, and in particular the place of linguistic hybridity amongst young people and the role this plays in generating new societal narratives that are engaging with the nation’s difficult past.
 Our aim here is to support increase in social cohesion and the strenthening of civil society in the region.
 In the process, we explore the plurality of conflict landscapes in the country, and the ways in which young people might co-create new narratives through creative practices that can challenge dominant discourse of war and silence.
 To deliver this project, the University of Leeds is working in close partnership with the British Council’s Global Research Team, British Council Lebanon, its in-country networks, and Issam Fares Institute for Public Policy and International Affairs.